BjornKSHoffman/Vanguard-Group/README.md

 H₁: The number of daily new COVID-19 cases in USA, India, and Brazil has a positive effect on the daily deaths for these countries.

-We posit that either reported deaths OR reported cases will affect the index more
+We posit that both reported deaths and reported cases will affect the index in similar fashion.

 H₀: Deaths and cases equally affect indexes

 H₁: Deaths and cases do not equally affect indexes

 We posit that the United States will show the greatest reactionary volatility

 H₀: Countries show the same reactionary volatility

 H₁: United States will show the greatest reactionary volatility

 ## Psuedocode for Kevin's Demonstration